syedhoque89/RSS/README.md

 Built using VS for Mac 2019 Community Edition and JetBrains Rider 2018.3.4

-Credit goes to all the respective authors from https://www.flaticon.com for the iconography
+Credit goes to all the respective authors from https://www.flaticon.com for the iconography.

+A showcase video can be found here: https://1drv.ms/v/s!AmSrfG6zJsWbhfhikn9FMTh99lHIJg